mekane/MUD-Area-Builder/README.md

 ## TODO List

-   * auto-show edit room for new room when clicking hover arrow
-   * detect adjacent rooms when adding new rooms and auto-connect them to keep a normal structure
-   * Mapper - deal with rooms that are not connected (either ignore them when drawing or give them reasonable default coordinates)
+   * Delete room action
+   * Room sectors

    * size the room-map to fit all the rooms, make its container scroll: auto
+   * Fix area edit form - it does not properly undo because the inputs are not controlled
+   * Make the room list clickable to set the active room

    * translate the whole room-map so negative indices are positive
+   * Mapper - deal with rooms that are not connected (either ignore them when drawing or give them reasonable default coordinates)
+   * auto-edit the new room when clicking green box
+   * detect adjacent rooms when adding new rooms and auto-connect them to keep a normal structure
    * draw prettier exit and "add" arrow
    *
    * save state to local storage
    * parse area file and load
    *
-   * Fix area edit form - it does not properly undo because the inputs are not controlled
-   * It would be nice to make the new room active and being edited when clicking a green square to add one